walup/ClashRoyaleDataAnalyzer/README.md

 # ClashRoyaleDataAnalyzer
-App to track your statistics remotely in Clash Royale (using the Clash Royale API)
+App to track your statistics remotely in Clash Royale with MATLAB (using the Clash Royale API)